aanepomuceno/WASA_GUN/README.md

       $./wasa_main wasa_simulation.in

     The output of the simulation (energy recorded in the EM calorimeter and hit position) will be store in the ROOT file WASAFastOutput_t*.root.
-Reco energy is storted in the variable emcal_E.
+Reco energy is stored in the variable emcal_E.
     It possible to check truth information in emcal_PDG and emcal_ETruth.